Well, I thought that as you’re on my website, I should probably introduce myself!

 All of this lead me to develop the ‘Full Rock System’, which I’ll be explaining in the next post.
 Make sure you’re signed up to the mailing list (if you’re not already) to be sent the link and find out how I went from this:

 - I couldn’t to use the theory that I knew

 - I couldn’t to use advanced techniques smoothly in solos

 - I had lots of tension when playing fast

 - Effortless use of more advanced theory

 - Calm, relaxed playing- even when playing faster techniques

-I’ll explain everything in the next post, so make sure you’re signed up to receive updates!
+I’ll explain everything in the next post, so make sure you’re signed up (using the box below) to receive updates!